ShiyuLiang/odin-pytorch/README.md

-# ODIN: Principled Detection of Out-of-Distribution Examples in Neural Networks
+# ODIN: Out-of-Distribution Detector for Neural Networks

 This is a [PyTorch](http://pytorch.org) implementation for detecting out-of-distribution examples in neural networks.
 The method is described in the paper [Principled Detection of Out-of-Distribution Examples in Neural Networks]() by S. Liang, Y. Li and R. Srikant.
 The method reduces the false positive rate from the baseline 34.7% to 4.3% on the DenseNet (applied to CIFAR-10) when the true positive rate is 95%.